Abdelrahman44/yolov3-construction-and-testing-pytorch/README.md

   or you can run it in a notebook using in detect.py

+- you can run it on a video stream from your web cam using web_cam.ipynb.

+For video streams, it works in real-time when GPU is used

-  This is a sample output:
+  This is a sample output of an image:

   ![alt text](https://github.com/Abdelrahman44/yolov3-implementation-from-scratch-pytorch/blob/master/detections/det_person.jpg)